Civil War Sites to Visit

 John Wilkes Booth stopped here to pick up weapons as he fled Washington, D.C. after killing President Lincoln.
 This was the home of Booth’s co-conspirators Mary Surratt and her son John.
 Mary was tried and hanged for her role in the plot, but some still believe she was innocent.
 Tour the museum built in this immaculately preserved 1852 farm house that was the site of one of the most important moments in American history.

 John Wilkes Booth stopped here while attempting escape from federal authorities after he assassinated President Abraham Lincoln, The Great Emancipator.
-Dr. Mudd treated the villain, setting his broken leg History continues to debate Dr. Mudd’s role in the plot to kill Lincoln: some say he was part of the conspiracy, others claim he was an innocent caught up in Booth’s folly.
+Dr. Mudd treated the villain, setting his broken leg.
+History continues to debate Dr. Mudd’s role in the plot to kill Lincoln: some say he was part of the conspiracy, others claim he was an innocent caught up in Booth’s folly.
 Visit the museum and decide for yourself.
 Many of the costumed tour leaders are direct descendants of the doctor still fighting to clear the once proud name, Mudd.

 More than 50,000 Confederate prisoners were held here at Point Lookout prison camp.
 Many died due to the harsh conditions or drowned in futile attempts to escape by swimming the mouth of the Potomac River to Virginia.
-This was also the site of the Union’s Hammond Hospital, and enslaved freedom seekers from Virginia escaped to the Union lines here where they were protected and some served as prison guards.
-The site now offers a swimming beach, campground, lighthouse, museum and water trails, but is considered by many to one of the most haunted places in America.
+This was also the site of the Union’s Hammond Hospital.
+Enslaved freedom seekers from Virginia escaped to the Union lines here where they were protected.
+Some served as prison guards.